Internal Family Systems

 Unburdening & Transforming

-With the support of your core “Self,” parts are invited to release burdens (pain, shame, fear) and return to healthier, less extreme roles in the system.
-This is a deeply healing transformation.
+With the support of your core “Self,” parts are invited to release burdens (like pain, shame, fear) and move into healthier, less extreme roles in the system.
+This can be a deeply healing transformation.

 Integration & Self-Leadership

-The goal is for Self to take the lead in your internal system.
+Eventually your Self can be more of a leading force in your internal system.
 Parts become collaborators rather than drivers.
 This creates the conditions for living with more coherence, balance, and internal harmony.

 Learn more about the origins and research behind IFS therapy here.